 Tips: Please pack your luggage carefully, especially for small things like camera charge, power adaptor, mobile phone, phone charger, wallet and towel.
 If your flight is arranged in the afternoon, please make sure you check out the hotel before 12pm.

 No documents found.

 Note: 1.
 The above departure dates are subject to change, you'd better contact us to comfirm the final depature before your booking；2.
 The quoted price is based on double occupancy, 3 star accommodation level in low season, and subject to change according to group size and payment methods.

-(1) The above calendar is not the final calendar, and subject to change.
+(1) The above group departure is subject to change.
 Please make inquiry or contact us to confirm availability.
-(2) Reference exchange rate of USD 1= RMB 6.9.
+If you couldn’t find an available departure suits your travel plan, please contact our travel experts to tailor-make a tour of your own or let us try to set another departure if possible.
+(2) Reference exchange rate of USD 1= RMB 6.95.
 The USD quote is based on current exchange rate, it may change according to the currency fluctuation, while the RMB quotation will remain the same.